thomas-eisfeld/teaching/README.md

 # teaching
-All material I have for teaching
+Some useful material for the courses that I teach/taught